rafaelcaricio/resume/resume.md

 * **[Universidade Federal de Pernambuco](http://www2.cin.ufpe.br/)** (2009 - 2010)
   *MSc Software Engineering*

-  Althrought I have finished all the disciplines with high grades, I never wrote the final thesis.
-By the time to write the thesis I had the most stressful period in my company and I had to choose on what to focus.
+  Although I have finished all the disciplines with high grades, I never wrote the final thesis.
+When I had to write my thesis I also had the most stressful period in my company, so I had to choose on what to focus.
 I had chosen to dedicate myself to my professional career and develop the product we had created.
 This degree is *incomplete*.

   - I worked as a teacher assistant in the discipline of Laboratory of Oriented Programming.